-- (a) An individual in need of treatment for mental illness and who is incapable, as defined in G.S.
+(a) An individual in need of treatment for mental illness and who is incapable, as defined in G.S.
 122C-3 and G.S.
-122C-72, may be admitted to and treated in a facility pursuant to an advance instruction for mental health treatment executed in accordance with Part 2 of Article 3 of this Chapter or pursuant to the authority of a health care agent named in a valid health care power of attorney executed in accordance with Article 3 of Chapter 32A of the General Statutes. - (b) Except as otherwise provided in this Part, G.S.
-122C-211 applies to admissions of incapable adults under this Part. - (c) An individual making an advance instruction for mental health treatment may grant or withhold consent for mental health treatment, including the use of psychotropic medication, electroconvulsive treatment, and admission to and retention in a 24-hour facility for mental illness.
-An attending physician or other mental health treatment provider shall act in accordance with an advance instruction for mental health treatment upon a determination that the individual making the advance instruction is incapable, in which case, the provisions of Part 2 of Article 3 of this Chapter apply.
+122C-72, may be admitted to and treated in a facility pursuant to an advance instruction for mental health treatment executed in accordance with Part 2 of Article 3 of this Chapter or pursuant to the authority of a health care agent named in a valid health care power of attorney executed in accordance with Article 3 of Chapter 32A of the General Statutes.

+(b) Except as otherwise provided in this Part, G.S.
+122C-211 applies to admissions of incapable adults under this Part.

+(c) An advance instruction for mental health treatment shall be governed by Part 2 of Article 3 of this Chapter.

-- (d) When a health care power of attorney authorizes a health care agent pursuant to G.S.
-32A-19 to make mental health treatment decisions for an incapable individual, the health care agent shall act for the individual in applying for admission and consenting to treatment at a facility, consistent with the extent and limitations of authority granted in the health care power of attorney for as long as the individual remains incapable. - (e) A 24-hour facility may not hold an individual who is determined to be incapable at the time of admission and who is admitted pursuant to an advance instruction for mental health treatment for more than 15 days, except as provided in G.S.
+(d) When a health care power of attorney authorizes a health care agent pursuant to G.S.
+32A-19 to make mental health treatment decisions for an incapable individual, the health care agent shall act for the individual in applying for admission and consenting to treatment at a facility, consistent with the extent and limitations of authority granted in the health care power of attorney for as long as the individual remains incapable.

+(e) A 24-hour facility may not hold an individual under a voluntary admission who is determined to be incapable at the time of admission and who is admitted pursuant to an advance instruction for mental health treatment for more than 15 days, except as provided in G.S.
 122C-211(b); provided, however, that an individual who regains sufficient understanding and capacity to make and communicate mental health treatment decisions may elect to continue his or her admission and treatment pursuant to the individual's informed consent in accordance with G.S.
 122C-211.
+A 24-hour facility may file a petition for involuntary commitment pursuant to Article 5 of this Chapter if an individual meets applicable criteria at the conclusion of this 15-day period.